SkUrRiEr/pdflib/README.md

 composer install
 ```

+The GD extension is also required to deinterlace interlaced PNGs.

 ## Contributing
 All contributions must contain a signed-off-by line in accordance with the Developer Certificate of Origin: http://developercertificate.org/